extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 If you're on Windows or macOS then VSCode has an _Extempore: Download binary_ command which will download & set up Extempore for you (again, access it through the command palette with <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>P</kbd>).
-It's about an 80MB download, so it might take a while, but when it's done you're good to go.
+It's about a 300MB download, so it might take a while, but when it's done you're good to go.

 If you want to download the binary yourself it's also not tricky, just get the